jvilleda96/osticket-prereqs/README.md

      ![image](https://github.com/jvilleda96/osticket-prereqs/assets/147073936/7af67fec-6c55-4e63-9c12-cbd3edf929b7)

-     You will then be prompted to creat a password for the user "root", make sure you remember this for future reference.
+     You will then be prompted to create a password for the user "root", make sure you remember this for future reference.
 Click next, execute, then finish.

      ![image](https://github.com/jvilleda96/osticket-prereqs/assets/147073936/28daed00-8cb2-4695-a2f8-45b79142d876)